jimlinntu/scaling-book/index.md

 **Part 2: Transformers**

 * [**Chapter 4: All the Transformer Math You Need to Know**](transformers).
-How many FLOPs does a Transformer use in its forward and backwards pass?
+How many FLOPs does a Transformer use in its forward and backward pass?
 Can you calculate the number of parameters?
 The size of its KV caches?
 We work through this math here.

 * [**Chapter 5: How to Parallelize a Transformer for Training**](training).
 FSDP.
 Megatron sharding.
 Pipeline parallelism.
 Given some number of chips, how do I train a model of a given size with a given batch size as efficiently as possible?